Non-Recorded Phone Line

 Representatives of Attorneys

 Legal assistants, investigators, interpreters, polygraphists, and others who visit inmates on behalf of the inmate’s attorney must have written authorization from a court or the inmate’s current attorney of record.
 Authorizations from the attorney must be on the attorney or law firm’s letterhead.
-The authorization must be presented for each visit.
-If a representative does not provide the required authorization, the rules for social visiting will apply.
+The authorization must be on file for each visit.
+If a representative does not provide the required authorization or the authorization is not on file, the rules for social visiting will apply.

 Online Zoom Meeting